Stickydicee/portfolio/README.md

 Welcome to my cybersecurity portfolio.
 My name is **Nicky Jacobs**, born in **Curaçao** and currently living in the **Netherlands**.

 I value making good use of my time and consider myself an open-minded person.
 I enjoy doing meaningful and fun things like going to festivals with friends, grabbing drinks on a terrace, visiting museums and art galleries, and exploring new activities.
-I also love traveling—visiting new countries and continents to discover what more the world has to offer.
+I also love traveling, visiting new countries and continents to discover what more the world has to offer.

-Music plays an important role in my life, and I always enjoy a good film, series, or documentary.
-I like working out, and I’m currently learning **Spanish**.
-Every day, I strive to become the best version of myself—mainly for myself, but also for the people who matter to me.
+I love listening to music and I always enjoy a good film, series, or documentary.
+I like working out and I’m currently learning **Spanish**.
+Every day, I strive to become the best version of myself, mainly for myself, but also for the people who matter to me.

 ---

 ## My Passion for Cybersecurity

 I'm deeply passionate about **IT**, especially **cybersecurity**.
-It’s something I invest a lot of time into—and gladly so.
+It’s something I invest a lot of time into and gladly so.

 My favorite podcast is _Risky Business_ by Patrick Gray.
-I follow cybersecurity news via **WIRED**, **NCSC**, and I also enjoy **Darknet Diaries**.
+I follow cybersecurity news via **WIRED**, **NCSC** and I also enjoy **Darknet Diaries**.

 To build hands-on skills, I’ve developed a **homelab** and collected various tools and setups, including:
 - A laptop with a **Kali Linux VM**